The School Day

 Returning children to school during the school day.

-Please bring your child to the Junior School Office when you return to school.
+Please bring your child to the Junior School Office when they return to school.

-If you have any paperwork that needs returned to school, please drop into the Junior School Office.
+If you have any paperwork that needs to be returned, please drop into the Junior School Office.

-For any other queries it is best to email the Junior School Office on info@elmleaschoolstrust.com
+For any other queries please email the Junior School Office on info@elmleaschoolstrust.com

-Contacting the school office Please continue to use email as the main form of communication with the office and if essential please do not come to the school office until after 9.30am as office staff complete all safeguarding checks regarding child absence prior to this time.
+Contacting the School Office Please use email as the main form of communication with the office and if not urgent please only come to the school office until after 9.30am as staff complete all safeguarding checks regarding child absence prior to this time.

 ABSENCE REPORTING

 If your child is absent for any reason, a message should be left on the school answerphone by 9.15am.
 Please call each day of absence.
-On the child’s return, an explanatory note or e-mail should be forwarded to the school office.
+On the child’s return, an explanatory email should be forwarded to the school office.

 ATTENDANCE AND PLANNED ABSENCES